 “A wireframe is a schematic, a blueprint, useful to help you and your programmers and designers think and communicate about the structure of the software or website you’re building.”
 (Balsamiq)

 When creating a user-oriented product like a website or mobile app, it’s easy to get stuck in the trap of dipping straight into the design without understanding the bigger picture of the layout.
-This is the reason wireframes come into play in the design process—they’re a great way to make sure the design process is organized by allowing designers to envision the overall layout of the project before getting into the nitty-gritty design details.
+This is the reason wireframes exist in the design process—they’re a great way to make sure the workflow is organized, and allow designers to envision the overall layout of the project before getting into the nitty-gritty design details.